avaframe/AvaFrame/docs/DFAnumerics.rst

 The numerical method used in com1DFA mixes particle methods and mesh methods.
 Mass and momentum are tracked using particles but flow depth is tracked using the mesh.
-The mesh is also to access topographic information (surface elevation, normal) as well as for displaying results.
-Therefore it is important to define properly the mesh and the interpolation method that enables transition from particle to mesh values and the other way around.
+The mesh is also to access topographic information (surface elevation, normal vector) as well as for displaying results.
+Here is a description of the mesh and the interpolation method used to switch from particle to mesh values and the other way around.

 Mesh
 ~~~~~~